 More details on how httprint works can be found in the Introduction to HTTP fingerprinting paper.
 It is printer-friendly.

-- Identification of web servers despite the banner string and any other obfuscation. httprint can successfully identify the underlying web servers when their headers are mangled by either patching the binary, by modules such as mod_security.c or by commercial products such as ServerMask.
-Click here to see an example of how httprint detects disguised servers.
+- Identification of web servers despite the banner string and any other obfuscation.
+It can successfully identify the underlying web servers when their headers are mangled by either patching the binary, by modules such as mod_security.c or by commercial products such as ServerMask.

 - Inventorying of web enabled devices such as printers, routers, switches, wireless access points, etc. Click on the sample HTML report.

-- Multi-threaded engine. httprint v301 is a complete re-write, featuring a multi-threaded scanner, to process multiple hosts in parallel.
+- Multi-threaded engine.
+Version 301 is a complete rewrite, featuring a multi-threaded scanner, to process multiple hosts in parallel.
 This greatly saves scanning time.

-- SSL information gathering. httprint now gathers SSL certificate information, which helps you identify expired SSL certificates, ciphers used, certificate issuer, and other such SSL related details.
+- SSL information gathering.
+It now gathers SSL certificate information, which helps you identify expired SSL certificates, cyphers used, certificate issuer, and other such SSL related details.

-- Automatic SSL detection. httprint can detect if a port is SSL enabled or not, and can automatically switch to SSL connections when needed.
+- Automatic SSL detection.
+It can detect if a port is SSL enabled or not, and can automatically switch to SSL connections when needed.

 - Automatic traversal of HTTP 301 and 302 redirects.
 Many servers who have transferred their content to other servers send a default redirect response towards all HTTP requests. httprint now follows the redirection and fingerprints the new server pointed to.
 This feature is enabled by default and can be turned off, if needed.